U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

-Appointments for the 2014 cycle are still being processed by the Department of the Interior and appointment letters sent out.
+Appointments for the 2014 cycle have been completed by the Department of the Interior and appointment letters sent out.

-Nominations for the 2015 cycle are being reviewed and will be forwarded to Washington by the end of July.
+Nominations for the 2015 cycle have been forwarded to Washington and are in the vetting process.

 The 2016 nomination cycle will begin approximately March of 2016 for 5 new or reappointed members.
 In that cycle there will be 2 vacant positions in each Category 1 and 2 and 1 position in Category 3.